Research Team + Steering Committee

 Gonzaga University • Spokane, WA • Northwest Alliance

-Dr. Maria (Mia) Bertagnolli, Professor of Biology, is Vice Provost for Faculty Affairs at Gonzaga University.
-In her early career she was a Clare Boothe Luce Professor of Biochemistry, and has since chaired the Department of Biology and the Department of Chemistry & Biochemistry, served as Director of the Center for Teaching and Advising, and spent several years as an Associate Dean in the College of Arts and Sciences.
-She has worked to help departments develop clear guidelines for reappointment, promotion and tenure, developed resources and training that support faculty development and promote equitable, inclusive, antiracist pedagogy, provided leadership training for department chairs, and mentored faculty across the University.
+Dr. Maria (Mia) Bertagnolli is Interim Provost and Professor of Biology at Gonzaga University.
+In her early career she was a Clare Boothe Luce Professor of Biochemistry, and has since chaired the Department of Biology and the Department of Chemistry & Biochemistry, served as Director of the Center for Teaching and Advising and Associate Dean in the College of Arts and Sciences.
+Most recently she was Vice Provost for Faculty Affairs.
+In addition to being Co-PI on the NSF ADVANCE ASCEND grant, she is also Co-PI on an ADVANCE Partnership project to increase the recognition and inclusivity of faculty promotions processes.
+Throughout her career she has worked to support faculty by helping departments develop clear guidelines for reappointment, promotion and tenure, developing resources and training that support faculty development and promote equitable and inclusive hiring practices as well as pedagogy, providing leadership training for department chairs and other academic administrators, and mentoring/coaching faculty at Gonzaga and other institutions.

 Dr. Patricia Flatt